danny0838/lolikit/README.md

-# FAQ

-## utf8 with BOM?

-Currently the lolikit's implement just sample ignore the BOM.
-But I highly recommended DO NOT contain BOM in your note files.

-## What's the newline format?

-Lolikit believe you should use only one kind of newline format (one of `\n`, `\r`, `\r\n`) in your project.
-But you can decided which one you want.
-See `loli help --config`

-You can run `loli fix` to check inconsistent of the newline format.

 # Changelog

 ## Version 1.4.0

 - Fixed: a lot of bugs work with windows platform.
 - Fixed: `loli show` cause zero division when current project folder is empty.
 - Tweaked: `loli dig` rename to `loli do` and change the API.
 Make user working on special file or directory easily.
 - Tweaked: `loli fix` rename to `loli check`.
 And the `fix` section in configure files also move to `check` section too.
 - Enhanced: beautify `loli show` result.
 - Enhanced: `loli find` now support path filtering.
 - Added: Bash completion support.
 Try it with `do` command!
 - Added: `loli config` help user to access their's configure easily.
 - Added: `loli init` help user to create a new loli project.
 - Added: `loli serve` command can startup a build-in mini web server and render markdown to html. (use commonmark spec.)
+    - Fully support text-based web browser. (e.g., [w3m](http://w3m.sourceforge.net/))

 ## Version 1.3.0

 This version change a lot of configure variables.
 Check `loli help config` if your `lolikitrc` are not work.

 - Enhanced: user can assign a `default_project` in `user` section in your **USER-LEVEL lolikitrc** file.
-This project will be used automatically when current working directory are not within any loli project folder.
+    - This project will be used automatically when current working directory are not within any loli project folder.
 - Enhanced: note-selector now display a special icon `+` for resourced md.
 - Enhanced: note-selector UI now have `reverse` and `show` commands to reverse display and show current page.
 - Enhanced: note-selector can access "resources" of resourced md directly by `<number>.` command format.
 - Added: `show` command to show current project stats.
 - Added: `dig` command to open the current project's root directory.
 - Tweaked: change `help` command interface and write more doc in here.
 - Tweaked: change a lot of config variables names.

 ## Version 1.2.2

 - Removed: `-s` options in `find` and `list` commands.
 - Fixed: `prev` command in note selector are mulfunction.

 ## Version 1.2.1

 - Fixed: error when assign a opener in note selector UI.

 ## Version 1.2

 - Refactor: re-write the note selector for scalability and change the UI command.
 - Changed: option `editor_command` now change to `editor`.
 - Enhanced: note selector can open a file browser in special note parent folder now.
 - Enhanced: now `loli` can be executed when current working direcotry not in a loli project.
 - Enhanced: note selector can assign a executable as opener in runtime.

 ## Version 1.1

 - Accroding the rules version 2015-15-17, slight change the resourced notes detecting algorithm.